DazzaButch/AtonementTracker/README.md

 # AtonementTracker

-A high-performance icon tracker for Discipline Priests in World of Warcraft: Midnight.
+A high-performance icon Atonement tracker for Discipline Priests in World of Warcraft: Midnight.

 ## Features
 - **Taint-Safe Logic:** Specifically designed to avoid UI errors in instances and raids.